Agua Boa Packing List

 Rod case: We utilize the luggage style carry all cases for all our fishing travel.
 The Orvis Carry-It-All is perfect.
 These allow storage of rods, reels, terminal tackle, fishing gloves and miscellaneous gear (check with your airline specifically about flies).

-Stripping glove or sleeve: And bring a roll of non-adhesive tape as finger protection!
+Stripping Guard: And bring a roll of non-adhesive tape as finger protection!

 Boga Grip: Guides usually have these, but as the season wears on, they become scarce from Peacocks literally yanking them out of hand!
+We have tried the cheaper option (linked above) in the past, but they were not up to the task of taming these fish.
+This year we are going with the Boga brand name.
+Please let us know if you would like to be added to our pre-order list.
 And, what's cooler than knowing your peacock is actually over 15#?